atelier-ritz/CoilSystemPython/readme.md

 Define your algorithm in objectDetection.py.
 Refer to algorithmA() as an Example.

-Go to processObjectDetection() and pass your agents to the algorithm you just created.
+Go to processObjectDetection() and pass your "agents" (instances of Agent Class) to the algorithm you just created.

-The x, y, and orientation (if applicable) are updated at 60 Hz (defined in setupTimer() in callbacks.py).
+The parameters (x, y, and orientation, if applicable) are updated at 60 Hz (defined in setupTimer() in callbacks.py).

-These calues can be accessed in the subthread.py by using self.vision.gripper.x, self.vision.gripper.y, and self.vision.gripper.orientation.
+These values can be accessed in the subthread.py by using self.vision.gripper.x, self.vision.gripper.y, and self.vision.gripper.orientation.

 ## Dependencies